 1% and a countercyclical capital buffer (CCyB) of 0% (effective from 1 January 2016), bringing the CET1 requirement to at least 8%.
-In December 2015, APRA announced that the CCyB for Australian exposures has been set at 0%, and the Group has limited exposures to those offshore jurisdictions in which a CCyB in excess of 0% has been imposed.
-Refer to Section 13.4 for further details.
+In January 2017, APRA announced that the CCyB for Australian exposures will remain at 0%.
+The Group has limited exposures to those offshore jurisdictions in which a CCyB in excess of 0% has been imposed.
+Refer to section 13.4 for further details.